+The vertical seawall is proposed to protect existing homes as well as the streetends of 22nd and 23rd Street.
 A report has been submitted by the applicants' geotechnical consultant verifying the necessity of providing shoreline protection for the existing residential structures and the City's public streets.
 The geotechnical report addresses the appropriateness of the selected seawall design, and concludes that the design minimizes encroachment onto sandy beach while maximizing protection of the homes consistent with maintaining private ocean views.
 The seawall has been designed to withstand storms of the magnitude of the 1982-83 winter season.
-Most of the existing homes on the subject property do not observe a 15-foot setback from their western property lines, such that the proposed seawall cannot be constructed within the private properties (due to high likelihood of structural damage to the homes from construction activities), but will have its eastern face on the property lines, and thus encroach the width of the wall (2 ft., 9 in.) onto public beach.
+Most of the existing homes on the subject property do not observe a 15-foot setback from their western property lines.
+According to the engineer, the vertical seawall cannot be constructed any closer to the existing homes than proposed, due to the high likelihood of structural damage to the homes from construction activities such as pile-driving.
+To provide a safe construction distance between the wall and the homes, while minimizing the encroachment of the wall onto sandy beach, the applicants propose to construct the wall with its eastern face on the property lines, such that the encroachment onto public beach would be the width of the wall (2 ft., 9 in.).
 According to the geotechnical report, the design scour depth is -4.0 feet msl; the seawall tip will extend twenty feet below that to -24 feet msl to provide sufficient embedment for seawall stability.
-As stated previously, seawall height will vary from approximately 13 feet msl to just over 16 feet msl, depending on the ground surface elevations landward of the proposed seawall alignment, which range from 10.2 feet msl to 14.0 feet msl.
+As stated previously, seawall height will vary from approximately 13 feet msl to approximately 17 feet msl, depending on the ground surface elevations landward of the proposed seawall alignment, which range from 10.2 feet msl to 14.0 feet msl.
 In other words, the top of the proposed seawall will be approximately 2 to 3 feet above the adjacent at-grade private improvements.